vakuor/RiptideNetworkedShooter/README.md

 This repository contains files with a simple network layer implementation based on the RiptidierNetworking library.

+This is NOT a production ready solution.
+It is just my try to make network work on me.

 You can build it on your own or just download [builds for Windows](https://drive.google.com/file/d/121ThjxXKSX_KtnErq6LBfZROgr24_rhH/view?usp=sharing).

+Launch one server instance and countless number of clients (beware of bugs).

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!